 Address: 75 Prospect Ave, Eureka Springs, AR 72632

 The Crescent Hotel was built in 1886 but has served several purposes since then, including a hotel, college, and hospital.
-The hospital’s founder was a poser who claimed he could cure cancer, and when people realized that he had no medical training, he was forced out of town.
-But, unfortunately, it’s said that his spirit never left, along with some of his patients.
+The hospital’s founder was a liar and a fake who claimed he could cure cancer, and when people realized that he had no medical training, he was forced out of town.
+But, unfortunately, it’s said that his spirit and some of his patients never left.

-The site is now a hotel again, but the building is haunted by young women and a bearded man in Victorian clothing.
-However, there have been many spooky ghost encounters at the Crescent Hotel, including a mysterious woman walking upstairs, a strange figure in a window, a girl’s face on a wall, and an unknown ghost at the end of the hallway.
+The haunted hospital is now a hotel again, but young women and a bearded man in Victorian clothing haunt the building.
+Some other spooky encounters are a mysterious woman walking upstairs, a strange figure in a window, a girl’s face on a wall, and an unknown ghost at the end of the hallway.

-If you can handle the spirits, you must stay at this haunted hotel.
+If you want to experience a haunted hotel with a gorgeous backdrop, book your room at the Cresent Hotel.
 Chances are you’ll be greeted by some of the hotel’s resident ghosts.

 11. House of the Seven Gables

 Address: 115 Derby St, Salem, MA 01970

-The House of the Seven Gables is the setting and inspiration for Nathaniel Hawthorne’s book of the same name.
-Although Hawthorne never lived in the house, he often visited his cousin Susannah Ingersoll, who lived in this home.
+The House of the Seven Gables is one of the most haunted buildings in the city.
+It is the setting and inspiration for Nathaniel Hawthorne’s book of the same name.
+Although Hawthorne never lived in the house, he often visited his cousin Susannah Ingersoll, who lived there.

+The house was built in the 1600s and is well-preserved.
 While the outside of the house is beautiful (albeit spooky), visitors (including Hawthorne) have reported ghost sightings and paranormal activity on the inside.
 These reports include silhouettes in the shadows, lights flickering on and off, and water faucets turning on at will.
-In addition, when a psychic visited the house, she reported seeing a young boy playing near the gables.
+When a psychic visited the house, she reported seeing a young boy playing near the gables.

 See Related: Most Haunted Hotels in Salem, Massachusetts

 12. Pine Barrens

-One of the largest parts of the state of New Jersey consists of the Pine Barrens.
-This ecosystem stretches over seven counties in the state and over one million acres.
+One of the largest parts of the state of New Jersey is the beautiful Pine Barrens.
+This ecosystem stretches over seven counties and over one million acres.